 - provided that the company pays the employees later than stipulated in the contract, the calculation of the salary can include a 10% interest;

-- the social security contribution is calculated for 2 entities – 1) the employer, who must pay approximately 31% and 2) the employee, charged with only 6%;
+- the social security contribution is calculated for 2 entities – 1) the employer, who must pay approximately 31% (30.57%, more exactly) and 2) the employee, charged with only 6.48% in 2025;

 - there is also an unemployment contribution, that is paid at a rate of 5.5% by the employer and 1.55% by the employee.

-Employers are legally required to withheld the necessary taxes from their employee’s salaries and to make payments no later than the 20th day of each month.
+Employers are legally required to withhold the necessary taxes from their employee’s salaries and to make payments no later than the 20th day of each month.
 The payments have to be made with the Ministry of Treasury.

 Persons concluding the payroll services in Spain must complete the Form 111: IRPF Withholding at source and submit it in due time.
 The same obligation is imposed to those who develop a business activity as sole traders.
+You can find out more information on the tax obligations of a Spanish sole trader from our team of lawyers in Spain.

 Payroll in Spain can also include professional contingencies, which are charged to the employer; this can apply depending on the business activity developed by the company.
 Currently, the rates are of minimum 1.5% and maximum 7.15%.

 If you want to know more on the payroll services in Spain that can be provided by our team, please contact our Spanish law firm.
+We can also help you if want to open a business in Spain.